jayshozie/Flominal.nvim/README.md

 ## Features

 - Flominal is basically just a floating window working as a terminal.
+- I recommend you to use the keymap whether it's the default or your own.
-- Buffer is saved, and also can be cleaned.
+- Buffer is saved automatically and reused, and can be cleaned with the FlominalCleanup command or its keymap.
 - When you open the window, either with the command or with the keymap, it automatically goes into terminal mode.

 ## Requirements